Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 George had dumped me for another woman, now my editor had too.

 This pseudo-intellectual thief who’d swooped in to steal my beloved newspaper space had an MFA in poetry, like I did.
 The editor had obviously figured out that poets could review books and worked cheap.
 She’d published her own poems in highbrow journals and worse—they were great.

-I told my shrink (who only charged me $20, on a sliding scale) that I didn’t know which was more agonizing—seeing my ex-boyfriend with a younger, thinner girl, or reading a shorter version of my column written by a better poet.
+I told my shrink (who only charged me $20, on a sliding scale) that I didn’t know which was more agonizing:

-She was more interested in hearing about the new guy I was fixed up with—a screenwriter named Charlie, especially after I told her that he’d been a big fan of the column I was still mourning.
+She was more interested in hearing about the new guy I was fixed up with.
+He was a screenwriter named Charlie.
+Plus, he had been a big fan of the column I was still mourning.

 “I can’t envision any other work I could ever do that I’d like as much as being a book critic with my own column,” I lamented.

 “Didn’t you once tell me you really wanted to be the author of your own books?” she asked.

 She wound up dancing at my book party and my wedding to Charlie and sharing the thrill of reading the first (luckily great) review a critic wrote about my debut book.

 Basically, getting dumped and losing my favorite job led me to lead a life I love.